aergoio/token-locker/README.md

 * `token_locker` is the address of this contract
 * `amount` is the amount of tokens to be locked, as bignum
 * `period` is the amount of time to lock the tokens
+* `recipient` is the address of the recipient, used when lock-transferring tokens (optional)

 The `period` can be either the an integer representing the number of seconds or a string starting with "on " and a unix timestamp